HEP-VLQ/VLQBounds/README.md

 # pyT
-Python code to check LHC and TEVATRON upper limits on Vector-like T
+Python code to check LHC and TEVATRON upper limits on Vector-like T.